scp756-221/course-site/docs/a4/page.md

 1. Screen-capture of a terminal session with the git commit that correct the problem.
 You can use `git log` to retrieve the history.

 2. Compare and contrast Kubernetes with Hadoop and Spark.
 What similarities do you see between them?
-What differences are there between them? **Limit your answer to 500 words.**
+What differences are there between them? **Limit your answer to 500 words.** (4 marks)

 3. Assume that you wish to run one of your programs from CMPT 732 (say, `wordcount.java` from Assignment 1) on a Kubernetes cluster.
-Describe in words the steps required to have your Java program run on a Kubernetes cluster.
-(You do not need to do this... think through and describe what's required.) **Limit your answer to 500 words.**
+Describe in words the steps/materials required to have your program run on a Kubernetes cluster.
+(You do not need to do this... think through and describe what's required.) **Limit your answer to 500 words.** (3 marks)